 If you are really strapped for time and you only have one day to see both Bryce Canyon and Zion, I think it’s worth it, even if you’ll be a bit rushed.
 Both parks are truly spectacular (and in my list of top 5 US national parks), and it is absolutely worth it to see both!

 You can even take a guided tour from Las Vegas if you are basing yourself out of there (this will also save you from doing too much driving).

 When to Visit Bryce Canyon National Park

-Average daytime temperatures during the summer months hover between 66-83 degrees Fahrenheit (~19-28 degrees Celsius), perfect for hiking and exploring all of the best things to do in Bryce Canyon.
+Average daytime temperatures during the summer months hover between 66-83 degrees Fahrenheit (~19-28 degrees Celsius), perfect for hiking and exploring the park.

-It does get rather chilly at night, even in the summer, with lows falling into the 40s and even high 30s Fahrenheit (3-8 degrees Celsius), so pack layers and a warm jacket (this one easily rolls up into a compact size).
+It does get rather chilly at night, even in the summer, with lows falling into the 40s and even high 30s Fahrenheit (3-8 degrees Celsius), so pack layers and a warm jacket (this one is my favorite because it is super warm, lightweight, and packable!)

 Unfortunately, summer is when the park is most crowded and accommodations are the most expensive and harder to secure.

 Luckily, there really is no “bad” time to visit Bryce Canyon – the park is spectacular at any time of the year – so if you’d rather save some money and not have to deal with all the crowds, then you can come during the offseason and still experience all the incredible things to do in Bryce Canyon.